 Tip 4 – Enhance your ice fishing by using electronics

-Ok, so this may be overkill for some, but it is becoming very popular now with serious ice anglers to know exactly where they are fishing, the depths they are fishing at, and actually finding the spots where the fish are congregating.
+This may be overkill for some, but it is becoming very popular now with many ice anglers to know exactly where they are fishing, the depths they are fishing at, and actually finding the spots where the fish are congregating.

 Using fish finders for ice fishing is a very proactive way to improve your fishing sessions, and ensure you don’t waste time dropping your baits in dead spots where there are no fish.